johnpuddephatt/turveyworld/src/work/design-history-as-embodied-site-specic-practice.md

 ---
-title: " Design history as embodied site specific practice"
+title: " Design history site specific practice"
-date: 2021-06-09T14:05:34.938Z
+date: 2021-06-28T23:00:00.000Z
 image:
   crop: gravity.center
   file: /uploads/city-scapes-4.jpg
 ---
-In collaboration with Exeter University and Zutterland University Sweden.
-Gerry will be leading a workshop for participants in a 3 day conference about re-mapping design history.
+Re-mapping the Margins of Institutions and Geographies Conference**.** In collaboration with Sabrina Rahman Exeter and Christina Zutterland Sweden.
+Gerry will be leading a workshop for participants as part of a 3 day conference about re-mapping design history.
 She will offer an embodied practice to the participants focusing on the physical body in physical space, and to the reflect on their relationship to objects and location.
 September 2021